05

 "Bas kar, Ira."
 Ekalavya didn't even look up from his phone.
 "Koi nahi hai.
 Happy now?"
 (Enough, Ira.
 There's no one.
 Happy now?)

+Ekalavya looked up again, watching his sister quietly.
+"You've grown up."
+His tone wasn't particularly warm, just factual.
 "How's your NEET prep actually going?
 What are your weak areas specifically?"

 "Bhai, I don't need—"